-The Step-By-Step Guide to Product Discovery
+The Step-By-Step Guide to Product Design and Discovery

-- Problem Definition
+- Product Definition

 We’ll look at each of these areas, as well as the steps within.
 While processes for product discovery vary from organization to organization, we find that following these steps produces the best results.